 |SecretKeyringFile: The file name of the secret keyring file.This specifies the name of the secret keyring file.
 The default value is "secring.gpg".
 This may be set to a file name only, or a full path including the file name.|

-Restricts the usage to FIPS compliant algorithms only.When enabled the class will only support FIPS compliant algorithms.
+Restricts the usage to FIPS compliant algorithms only.When enabled the component will only support FIPS compliant algorithms.
 If a non-FIPS

 compliant algorithm is used an exception is thrown.
 The following algorithms are supported